larson-group/clubb_release/utilities/sens_matrix/README.md

 with the recommended parameter values.

 The scripts are written entirely in python.
 The results may be plotted on a web-based dashboard created using python dash.
-Unit tests may be performed by running pytest.

 #### This folder contains several files:

+*sens_matrix_dashboard.py* is a driver script that creates a plotly dashboard of diagnostic plots that can be viewed on a web browser.

 *set_up_dashboard_inputs.py* allows the user to state which regional metrics to match, how strongly to weight each metric, what parameters to tune, and what observed values to match for each region.

-*sens_matrix_dashboard.py* is a driver script that creates a plotly dashboard of diagnostic plots that can be viewed on a web browser.

-*analyze_sensitivity_matrix.py* contains the main workhorse function, analyzeSensMatrix, plus some sample input (that won't work out of the box).

-*test_analyzeSensMatrix.py* contains some unit tests that call analyzeSensMatrix and are intended to work out of the box.

-*pytest.ini* is an initialization file for the pytest unit testing framework.
+*create_figs.py* creates a number of figures that aim to diagnose model structural error.